 PESA (percutaneous epididymal sperm aspiration) and TESA (Testicular Sperm Aspiration) are the two methods used for surgical sperm aspiration.
 Surgical sperm aspiration is a treatment that is recommended for men with azoospermia.
 Azoospermia is the condition of the complete absence of any sperm in a man’s semen.

-Ovulation induction is a treatment for anovulation (irregular ovulation), an infertility condition in which follicles in a woman’s ovary do not mature and release eggs (ovulate).
+Is a treatment for anovulation (irregular ovulation), an infertility condition in which follicles in a woman’s ovary do not mature and release eggs (ovulate).
 Anovulation can be caused by certain reproductive disorders such as polycystic ovary syndrome (PCOS), nutritional problems or excessive exercise.

 Preimplantation genetic diagnosis (PGD) enables genetic diagnosis of embryos derived from in vitro fertilization (IVF), with the purpose of avoiding the transmission of genetic diseases to offspring.
 PGD represents an alternative to prenatal diagnosis and termination of pregnancy in couples at risk for transmitting these disorders.